 PHH Mortgage Announces New Subservicing Agreement with Finance of America Reverse

-/EIN News/ -- WEST PALM BEACH, Fla., May 03, 2023 (GLOBE NEWSWIRE) -- PHH Mortgage Corporation (“PHH” or the “Company”), a subsidiary of Ocwen Financial Corporation (NYSE: OCN) and a leading non-bank mortgage servicer and originator, today announced that it has entered into a reverse mortgage subservicing agreement with Finance of America Reverse LLC (“FAR”).
+WEST PALM BEACH, Fla., May 03, 2023 (GLOBE NEWSWIRE) -- PHH Mortgage Corporation ("PHH" or the "Company"), a subsidiary of Ocwen Financial Corporation OCN and a leading non-bank mortgage servicer and originator, today announced that it has entered into a reverse mortgage subservicing agreement with Finance of America Reverse LLC ("FAR").

 Scott Anderson, Executive Vice President and Chief Servicing Officer at PHH, said, "We are very pleased to enter into this new subservicing relationship with FAR.
 This agreement is consistent with one of our core business strategies of growing our subservicing portfolio and is a testament to the strength and quality of our servicing platform as a premier subservicer for both forward and reverse mortgages.
 We look forward to a long-term relationship with FAR and delivering on the expectations that they have for their servicing partners and customers."